loning/the-math/docs/unsolved-math-problems/book-3-synthesis-unsolvable/part-07-meta-mathematical-mysteries/chapter-50-large-cardinal-axioms.md

 **Theorem 50.2**: Mahlo cardinals are stronger than inaccessible cardinals in consistency strength.

-**ψ-Interpretation**: Mahlo represents ψ = ψ(ψ) where consciousness not only extends itself but contains infinite instances of its own extension.
+**ψ-Interpretation**: Mahlo represents ψ = ψ(ψ) where observer not only extends itself but contains infinite instances of its own extension.

 ## 50.5 Weakly Compact Cardinals